microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/CosmosDB_Indexing_include_path_view_Marked.jpg" alt="Modified indexing policy to index specific properties" width="800">

-## Challenge-6: Build an application with Cosmos DB as its database
+## Challenge-6: Build an application using Azure Cosmos DB as the database
 Cosmos DB is a developer friendly and support SaaS applications with no schema and indexing to manage.
 It also provides built in Cache for improved performance.